coatrack/coatrack/README.md

 ## Background

-In case you would like to manage backend-to-backend communication via REST APIs, e.g. offering backend services to other parties, some general work is required in addition to developing the actual API, e.g.:
+In case you would like to manage backend-to-backend communication via REST APIs, e.g. offering backend services to other parties, some general work is required in addition to developing the actual service API, e.g.:

 * implementing mechanisms for authentication/authorisation,
 * providing access credentials to the users,
 * monitoring calls to the API,
 * generating statistics.

 CoatRack facilitates these general tasks, so that you can focus on developing the actual service API.
-A CoatRack installation comprises:

-* a centralized web application, where you can manage your service APIs, and
+CoatRack comprises a central web application and distributed lighweight API gateways, which are:

-* distributed lightweight API gateways, which are generated/configured via the central application and which are delivering statistics about monitored service calls to the central application.
+* generated/configured via the central application and

-This approach allows you to manage, configure and monitor distributed API gateways in a central place, keeping an overview of the API gateways, the access to your services and the service monetization.
+* delivering statistics about monitored service API calls to the central application.

 The following figure shows the typical CoatRack architecture.
 The calls to a software service API are routed and logged by a custom CoatRack Gateway, which can be installed in the service provider's local network.
-Configuration and statistics are accessible via the CoatRack website.
+Configuration and statistics are accessible via the CoatRack web application.

 ![CoatRack architecture overview](./spring-boot/admin/src/main/resources/static/images/coatrack-architecture-overview.png)